Infection spread for the frog model on trees: Excursion decomposition of random walks on trees

 This shows that for all $t\geq 0$

 Hence \eqref{eq:walk.coupling} is satisfied.
-The conditional independence of $(\ell_i)_{i\geq 0}$ follows directly from Proposition~\ref{prop:rw.infinite.decomposition} or \ref{prop:rw.decomposition}. \end{proof}
+The conditional independence of $(\ell _{i})_{i\geq 0}$ follows directly from Proposition~\ref{prop:rw.infinite.decomposition} or \ref{prop:rw.decomposition}. \end{proof}

-\begin{proof}[Proof of \thref{cor:time.change}] Let $\Vv$ be the set of vertices visited in the nonbacktracking model $(\eta,S')$ by time $t$.
-Suppose $v\in\Vv$.
-This means that there exists some sequence of frogs in $(\eta,S')$ starting with the initial one such that each visits the next and the last visits $v$.
+\begin{proof}[Proof of Proposition~$\ref{cor:time.change}$] Let $\Vv $ be the set of vertices visited in the nonbacktracking model $(\eta ,S')$ by time $t$.
+Suppose $v\in \Vv $.
+This means that there exists some sequence of frogs in $(\eta ,S')$ starting with the initial one such that each visits the next and the last visits $v$.
 Consider the path of length at most $t$ formed by pasting together the portion of each frog's walk up until it hits the next frog or hits $v$.
-The same frogs take these same steps in the model $(\eta,S)$, but with excursions inserted between each step.
-By \thref{cor:walk.coupling}, conditional on $(\eta,S')$, these excursions are independent and their lengths have an exponential tail.
-Choosing $C_0$ depending on $b$ and applying \thref{prop:exp.sum.bound}, conditional on $(\eta,S')$, the combined length of these excursions is at most $C_0t$ with probability at least $1-e^{-2bt}$.
-Let $C=1+C_0$.
-We have shown that if $E(v)$ is the event that $v$ is unvisited in $(\eta,S)$ at time $Ct$, then
+The same frogs take these same steps in the model $(\eta ,S)$, but with excursions inserted between each step.
+By Corollary~$ \ref{cor:walk.coupling}$, conditional on $(\eta ,S')$, these excursions are independent and their lengths have an exponential tail.
+Choosing $C_{0}$ depending on $b$ and applying Proposition~$ \ref{prop:exp.sum.bound}$, conditional on $(\eta ,S')$, the combined length of these excursions is at most $C_{0}t$ with probability at least $1-e^{-2bt}$.
+Let $C=1+C_{0}$.
+We have shown that if $E(v)$ is the event that $v$ is unvisited in $(\eta ,S)$ at time $Ct$, then

-for any $v$ visited in $(\eta,S')$ by time~$t$.
+for any $v$ visited in $(\eta ,S')$ by time~$t$.

-Observe that $\abs{\Vv}\leq d^t$, since no vertex beyond level~$t$ can be visited by time~$t$.
+Observe that $\abs{\Vv }\leq d^{t}$, since no vertex beyond level~$t$ can be visited by time~$t$.
 By a union bound,

-since $b\geq\log d$.
+since $b\geq \log d$.
 Taking expectations completes the proof. \end{proof}